 Insects are the largest and most successful group of animals on the planet.
 It is estimated that they comprise 80% of all animals.
 Around one out of every four animals is a beetle.
-For this reason, the nutritional value of insects varies considerably from insect to insect.
+So, therefore, the nutritional value of insects varies considerably from insect to insect.

-So does the flavor and texture of each insect.
-This is a new and ancient culinary experience all at the same time.
+The flavor and texture of each insect varies as well.
+This is both a new and ancient culinary experience.

-Although this may be a “new” trend in North America and Europe, around 80% of the world eats insects everyday and have been since the dawn of human existence.
+Although this is a recent trend in North America and Europe, around 80% of the world eats insects everyday and have been since the dawn of human existence.

 Our southern neighbor, Mexico, enjoys over 200 different edible insects.
 Thailand has over 20,000 insect farms and one of Cambodia’s top exports is edible insects.
 The Mopane Worm is considered a delicacy in Zimbabwe.
 The Witchety Grub in Australia.
-It’s obvious, we’re the ones missing out.
+It’s obvious that here in the United States and Canada, we’re the ones missing out.

-Maybe insects are what’s missing from our North American and European diets?!
+Maybe insects are what’s missing from our North American diets?!
 Insects are packed full of protein, beneficial fats, vitamins, minerals, and prebiotic fiber.
-They are animals we eat whole and they are more easily digested than livestock muscle tissue.
+They are animals we eat whole and are more easily digested than livestock muscle tissue.

-One of the challenges and also benefits of raising insects is that they are what they eat in a pretty significant way.
-Feed crickets carrots and they will be higher in vitamin A than if they are fed grain.
-We can work with and control their diets to obtain an optimal product.
+One of the challenges and also benefits of raising insects is that they are what they eat in a significant way.
+Feed crickets carrots and they will be high in vitamin A. We can work with and control their diets to obtain an optimal product.

 Insects are the new frontier in nutrition.
-We know enough but there is still so much more to discover.
+We know enough to begin but there is still so much more to discover.